ksnt/Answers_TDI_1/README.md

 we can compute sample space and the number of cases where total payment is greater than or equal to 45, therefore, we can gain result from direct computation.
 (NOTE: I did get my answer in an another way, but this approach also might be good)<br><br>

 How to solve:<br>
-I just caclculate upper probability when total payment is greater than or equal to 160.
+I just caclculated upper probability when total payment is greater than or equal to 160.
 I used mean value and standard deviation earned through previous questions for this calculus.<br>

 ## Q6.
 What is the probability that your total payment is greater than or equal to 160 for N=20?